safferli/introduction_shiny/shiny-introduction/index.md

 - get data
 - analyse it!
+     - if you have a manager: pretty trumps content!
 - many different libraries etc (hicharts etc)
 - R is known for being great with graphs